lotus-NLS/Jaguar/readme.md

 ## Overview
 pyWriter is a framework which aims to enable LLMs to do highly independent and autonomous software development.
+The first development objective of pyWriter is to provide the LLM with the necessary tools to perform software development, like reading or writing files or running code and reading the outputs.

 ## Setup